NotBad4U/osl/README.md

 ## Introduction

-OSL semantics is an operational semantics implemented by K-Framework,
+OSL semantics is an operational semantics implemented in K-Framework,

 which is a rewrite logic based formal modeling tool.